jamesthomasgriffin/jamesthomasgriffin.github.io/_posts/2018-02-28-covering-spaces-vr.markdown

 What would this look like?
 Well suppose our virtual world consists of a single room with a pillar in the middle.
 Looking left round the pillar we would see a different point than if we looked to the right round the pillar.

 ![An eagle and a lion, absolutely not a mythical creature!]({{ "/assets/griffin_pillar.png" | absolute_url }}){: width="50%" height="50%" class="img-responsive"}

+### Example - Asteroids vs Zelda: Link's Awakening

+Consider the game asteroids, when the ship exits the screen on the right it reappears on the left, similarly if it leaves the bottom it will reappear at the top.
+Mathematically the ship exists on a **torus** formed by identifying opposite pairs of edges.
+Let's compare this with Zelda: Link's Awakening.
+Similarly when our character Link leaves the screen on the right, he reappears on the left.
+So in terms of screen-space the space Link resides in is the same space as Asteroids.
+But it's not that simple, when Link leaves the screen on the right, he does reappear on the left, but now the screen displays the room to the right.
+The full world Link is exploring is the plane that we are all used to, however in its implementation there's really a covering space.
+The virtual world is a covering space of the screen.